-We accept Visa, Mastercard, Discover, Diner’s Club and PayPal for payment of on-line orders.
+We accept Visa, Mastercard, Discover, Diner’s Club and Layaway for payment of online orders.

 How are Wee Forest Folk made?

 Wee Forest Folk® is a small family business in Massachusetts that delights in producing a line of miniatures, most of which are mice!
 Wee Forest Folk has been creating these enchanting little works of art for over 46 years!

 A Wee Forest Folk mouse begins as an original clay piece which is hand sculpted by one of three sculptors in the Petersen family.
 The finished sculpture is molded and hand cast at the "mouse factory" in Carlisle, MA.
 Carefully selected artists flawlessly paint each one by hand bringing to life a sweet little mouse personality.
 Wee Forest Folk began as a cottage industry in 1972 and it continues to this day.

 What does it mean for a piece to be retired?

 When Wee Forest Folk retires a piece, it means it will never be produced again at our factory.
 We produced this piece until we decided there were enough made and then ended its production so we have room for new pieces and preserves the value of the retired piece.
 Any pieces still for sale are part of the initial run.
 If you own this piece, it becomes one of the only of these ever made.

 What is the difference between "Limited" and "Retired?"

 When Wee Forest Folk creates a limited piece, we set a limit at which we will stop production, this number is lower to what we will usually produce before we retire a piece.

 How do I clean my Wee Forest Folk pieces?